• 0

 Before fitting a lawn, determine how much grass seed or turf you need.
 You do this by measuring the length and the width of the area to be turfed.

-i) For rectangular lawns: Take measurement A and multiply by B (shown below) to get the square area, ideally, in meters squared.
+i) For rectangular lawns: Take measurement A and multiply by B (shown below) to get the square area, ideally, in square meters.

 ii) For curved lawns: If you want a curvy lawn, work on measuring a square or rectangle dimension slightly bigger than the free-form area, as it makes it far easier to order turf.
 The leftover turf can then be turned upside down and stacked at the back of a border, breaking down and making excellent loamy compost!
 No waste!